uboness/com.danalock/README.md

 # Danalock support for Athom Homey
 Let Homey talk with the Z-Wave versions of the Danalock V2 and V3 devices.
+Before installation please refer to the device's manual for installation and calibration instructions.

 ## Supported devices with most common parameters:
 * Danalock V3-BTZE